Skip to content

 Question for Discussion

 Have you ever been on the receiving end of well-meant Christian comfort that made the wound worse?
-What was being said, and why was it wrong?
-Have you ever said it yourself?
+What was said, and why did it hurt?
+And the harder question: have you ever said it yourself?

 Day 1Day 2 of 12Day 3